 Verification is the confirmation through documentation that the information provided on a student's FAFSA is correct.
 The federal government requires colleges to verify the data reported by students and their parent(s) on the FAFSA.
 The verification process ensures that eligible students receive all the financial aid to which they are entitled and prevents ineligible students from receiving financial aid to which they are not entitled.

 If your FAFSA is selected for verification, there will be a notification on your FAFSA Submission Summary (FSS).
 You will also be informed of having been selected for verification in the FSS acknowledgement letter, which will be included with your FSS documents.
 You will also have the ability to check your status on the Check Financial Aid Status page on SCORE as well as being notified through official financial aid email notification.
 You can view your FSS online at https://studentaid.gov/.
-Log into your student aid account, navigate to your account dashboard, slect your processed FAFSA submission, and select “View FAFSA Submission Summary”.
+Log into your student aid account, navigate to your account dashboard, select your processed FAFSA submission, and select “View FAFSA Submission Summary”.

 If you have been selected for verification, you will need to do the following:

-• Fill out the household form and e-sign.
-Dependent students will need to have a parent e-sign also.
+• Fill out the required form(s) electronically and e-sign.
+Contributors will also need to e-sign.

 Determination of Awards